How should I evaluate my financial assistance package?

 Wondering how it all fits together?

 It is our objective to provide financial aid assistance in an equitable and timely manner.
-The student's academic performance, accomplishments and financial means calculated by the FAFSA and CSS PROFILE are used to calculate the maximum award available to each student.
+The student's academic performance, accomplishments and financial means calculated by the FAFSA are used to calculate the maximum award available to each student.
 If you have any questions, please contact our financial aid staff at 1-800-844-5969 or email@example.com.
 They are friendly, knowledgeable and ready to help you get a better sense of how Rhodes might be affordable for you.